simatic/ZebroGaMQ/game/readme.txt

 Configuration
 -------------

-- Replace the directory GameLogicServer located in the directory TOTEM.CommunicationMiddleware/Sources/IntegrationExampleApplication by the one in the current directory.

 - Replace the value of the API_KEY attribute in the file aMazingAndroidApplication/res/value/strings.xml by the value of your Google Maps API key.